bmn/livesplit_asl_mgs2/README.md

 # Notes
 * The LSS files included here will work with the default split location settings.
 See the mouseover tooltips on each split-related setting in Advanced Options for advice on what to add or remove from your splits.
   * If you want to only show major splits, or categorise splits, in your LiveSplit layout: open a "subsplits" LSL file, and use a Subsplits component and select "Always Hide Subsplits".
+    * See the [Layout Guide](LayoutGuide.md) for some layout variants you can use that take advantage of subsplits.
   * You can freely rename splits, or change which splits are section headers and which are subsplits (by adding/removing the hyphen symbol from the name).
   * The "Easy-Normal" files exit Aft Deck to Deck-B, and go clockwise (starting at Strut D) for the early bomb hunt.
 The "Very Easy" file also goes directly from Strut E to Shell 1 Core.
   * The "Hard-EuEx" files exit Aft Deck to Deck-A, and go anticlockwise (starting at Strut B) for the early bomb hunt.